dgopadakak/CircleProgressBar/README.md

 # CircleProgressBar
 Circle progress bar on Java for Android Studio.<br>
 <br>
-Put this into your MAinActivity.java:
+Put this into your MainActivity.java:
 ```java
 import androidx.appcompat.app.AppCompatActivity;